pablogadhi/ParserGenerator/README.md

-# RegexEvaluator
+# LexerGenerator
-First project for the Programming Language Design course.
+Second project for the Programming Language Design course.